 “A lot of customers order as late as midnight EST, and are surprised when their orders show up on their doorstep eight hours later.
 This creates a WOW experience, which customers remember for a very long time and tell their friends and family about.” - Tony Hsieh, CEO @ Zappos

-At the Technological Forefront
+3 Ways Zappos is at the Technological Forefront

 What differentiates Zappos from traditional brick-and-mortar business, and even most of its online competitors, is the technological innovation culture that Zappos fosters internally.
 Since its founding in 1999, Zappos has leveraged cutting-edge technology, social media presence, and excellent customer service practices to sell its products in a way that follows the ever-changing lifestyles of its consumers.